');

 About Cherokee, NC

-Cherokee is a small community in North Carolina with a population of 1,631 residents.
-The median household income is $48,173 per year, which is below the national average.
-The median age in Cherokee is 40.3 years.
+Cherokee is a small town located in North Carolina with a population of 1,631 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $48,173 per year, which is 36% below the national median of $75,149.
+The median age of 40.3 years is close to the US median age of 38.9 years.

 Cost of Living in Cherokee, NC